 Instead of having the usual hang out time one day, substitute this with a formal meeting.
 Now you have a youth group that can do this exercise.

-5- Visit a poor part of town
+5- Visit a part of town with low-income residents

 How many big cities have “poor quarters”?
 Almost every single one.
 Sometimes, we need to see the reality of poverty right in front of us to really believe it’s there, especially if we live in a financially well-off part of a city.

 Go with your youth group to visit these areas.
 You don’t have to necessarily bring money or food for them (although that wouldn’t be a bad idea).
 Research the area, find out how it came to be like that.
 Prepare yourself for an eye-opening experience.
 This may be where you find the organization you want to give to or work with.

 Stumped about what to do for a school assignment?
 Why not talk about the plight of the poor in your community.
 Do your research thoroughly.
 Get statistics on poverty, real stories from books and perhaps even video- or audio taped interviews of the poor and homeless.
 Show the human face of poverty.
 Follow the presentation up with a class collection for the poor.